rodolfoespinosa01/bc_c19_pwa/README.md

 ## Description

-The objective of this homework assigment was to use Mongoose and MongoDB with Insomnia.
-API routes need to be created for CRUD.
+The goal of this project is to build a text editor that runs in the browser and can be downloaded as a PWA (progressive web app).
+The application should also function offline.
+The database that is being used is a package that can be downloaded called 'IDB' or IndexedDB database - the site will be deployed on Heroku upon deployment

 > ### What was your motivation?
 >
-> Learning how to create a PWA app
+> Learning how to create a PWA app with the use of IndexDB.
+This is to see the ability of getting an app to work even if it is offline.

 > ### Why did you build this project?
 >
-> To create a PWA app by using provided started code
+> The point of doing this project is to be able to create apps that even work offline for future clients.

 > ### What problem does it solve?
 >
-> It allows the user to continue using their web app even during off line
+> It allows the user to continue using their web app even during offline

 > ### What did you learn?
 >